C3 UnitedLife Complaints Policy

 · To provide a fair complaints procedure which is clear and easy to use for anyone wishing to make a complaint

-· To publicise the existence of our complaints procedure so that people know how to contact us to make a complaint
+· To publish our complaints procedure so that people know how to contact us to make a complaint

-· To make sure everyone at C3 UnitedLife knows what to do if a complaint is received
+· To make sure relevant leaders at C3 UnitedLife knows what to do if a complaint is received

 · To make sure all complaints are investigated fairly and in a timely way